 The Committee discussed the Work programme for the remainder of the 2022/23 municipal year.
 The Committee confirmed the agenda for the last committee meeting of the year, on 9 March, would focus on transport consultations, transport in planning, affordable housing, and freight/waterways/inland port.
 The Committee also discussed and agreed a workshop, to be held on 16 February, to focus on decarbonisation, behaviour change, active travel, and modal shift.

 Resolved: That the appended 2022/23 Work Programme be amended to include the agreed changes to the agenda of the 9 March 2023 committee meeting and 16 February 2023 workshop.

-25. Date of the next meeting - 9 March 2023
+8. Next meeting date - 9 March 2023